wmo-im/wis2box/docs/source/configuration.rst

     WIS2BOX_STORAGE_CONFIG=wis2box-config  # name of the storage-bucket/folder for configuration files
     WIS2BOX_STORAGE_DATA_RETENTION_DAYS=7  # number of days to keep files in incoming and public

 MinIO
 ^^^^^

-The wis2box-docker-stack used by default a local MinIO-container to offer S3-compatible storage.
+wis2box uses MinIO as the default S3 storage capability.

-When overriding the default storage env variables please redefine the MINIO env variables to match storage-config:
+When overriding the default storage environment variables, please redefine the ``MINIO*`` environment variables to match your configuration.

 .. code-block:: bash